 Visitation Chapel is Dedicated to Prayer for an End to Abortion

-Youth in grades 9-12 from across the Diocese of Fargo are invited to participate in the 41st annual March for Life in Washington D.C. on Jan.
-22, 2014.
+Youth in grades 9-12 from across the Diocese of Fargo are invited to participate in the 42nd annual March for Life in Washington D.C. on Jan.
+22, 2015.
+This is a special year for youth to pilgrimage for LIFE as they will have the privilege of carrying the lead banner for the March for Life along with other students from the state's Catholic High Schools!
 The pilgrimage will begin in Fargo on Jan.
 18 and return Jan.
 23. Father Kurt Gunwall, Vocations Director for the Diocese of Fargo, will be our spiritual director.
 In addition to participating in the March and the Vigil Mass for Life at the Basilica of the Immaculate Conception, youth will also travel to Emmitsburg, MD to visit the Mother Seton Shrine, and see the sights of Washington, D.C.
 The cost for the 6-day pilgrimage is $830 and includes air and ground travel, lodging, meals and tour fees.
 Registration (PDF) can be mailed in, deadline is Oct.
-18. For more information, contact Rachelle at (701) 356-7910, or email rachelle.sauvageau(at)fargodiocese(dot)org.
+18. For more information, contact Rachelle at (701) 356-7910, or email rachelle.sauvageau(at)fargodiocese(dot)org

 The Feast of the Immaculate Conception is observed by a National Night of Prayer that takes place from 9 p.m., Dec.
 8 to 1 a.m., Dec.
 9. This is a time of prayer dedicated to the end of abortion.
 Parishes can offer Eucharistic Adoration during this time period in union with hundreds of other churches across our nation.
-A holy hour prayer guide and other prayer resources can be found in the resource section of the Respect Life Office webpage.
-The registration form (PDF) to join in this effort should be sent to the national office.
-The poster (PDF) can be used to invite people in your parish to participate.
+Parishes are asked to register with the national office.
+Prayer resources can be found on the national site.

-St. Anthony of Padua Church, 710 10 Street South in Fargo, will host a Mass for God's Children on Thurs., Feb.
-13 at 7 p.m.
+A Mass for God's Children will be offered Nov.
+5, 7 p.m. at St. James Basilica, Jamestown, ND.
 Bishop Folda will be the main celebrant.
 Parents who have lost a child to miscarriage, stillbirth or who have experienced an early infant loss are invited to a Mass for God's Children.
 Family, friends and laity are welcome to attend.
 A reception will follow.
 For more information contact Rachelle, (701) 356-7910 or email rachelle.sauvageau(at)fargodiocese(dot)org.

 "Every human life, from the moment of conception until death, is sacred because the human person has been willed for its own sake in the image and likeness of the living and holy God." - Catechism of the Catholic Church, 2319.